Follow the step by step process or choose what situation that best describes you:

 Three major subject areas are tested on the LSAT:

-Apply to take the LSAT online, and pay the $160 examination fee (online via credit card or through the mail via check or money order payable to the Law School Admission Council).
-The LSAT is administered on Wednesdays and Saturdays in October, June, February and December.
+Apply to take the LSAT online, and pay the $190 examination fee (payable online via credit card).
+The LSAT is administered on Mondays and Saturdays in October, June, February and December.
 The following centers in Arkansas offer the LSAT (but not every center offers the test on every available date, so plan accordingly when scheduling to sit for the LSAT):

 Receiving Your Score